Quantum chi-squared tomography and mutual information testing: Introduction

 \subsection{Our results}

 A major question left open by the preceding results is whether quantum state tomography with $\wt{O}(1/\eps)$ dependence is possible for a notion of accuracy more stringent than that of infidelity, such as quantum relative entropy or $\chi^2$-divergence.
-Although this is certainly possible in the classical case, we are not aware of any previous results along these lines in the quantum case.
+Although efficient learning with respect to these more stringent measures is known to be possible in the classical case, we are not aware of any previous provable results along these lines in the quantum case.
 Indeed, these divergences seem fundamentally more difficult to handle, not being bounded in~$[0,1]$, and prior works seemed to suggest that negative results might hold for them.

+Prior authors have considered tomography with respect to these stronger error notions.
+For example, Ferrie and Blume-Kohout~\cite{FB15} investigated qubit tomography with respect to quantum relative entropy, and Ref.~\cite{PGR23} uses $\chi^2$ hypothesis testing to study tomography of (Choi states of) quantum channels.
+A further motivation comes from the work of Blume-Kohout and Hayden~\cite{blumekohout2006accurate}, who showed that the quantum relative entropy is singled out as the unique loss function for quantum tomography once certain plausible and general desiderata of an estimator are specified.

+Our main motivation, which we return to in \Cref{sec:testing}, is a property test for zero quantum mutual information.
+For this application, our argument \emph{requires} us to do quantum state tomography with respect to Bures $\chi^2$-divergence, as only then can we use the quantum ``$\chi^2$-vs.-$\mathrm{H}^2$ identity tester'' from Ref.~\cite{Badescu2019}.

-In fact, we essentially show that \emph{the strongest upper bounds that one could possibly hope for indeed hold}.
+For these two stronger error notions, we essentially show that \emph{the strongest upper bounds that one could possibly hope for indeed hold}.
 Our main theorem is the following: \begin{theorem} Suppose there exists a tomography algorithm~$\calA$ that obtains expected Frobenius-squared error at most~$f(d,r)/n$ when given $n$ copies of a quantum state $\rho \in \C^{d \times d}$ of rank at most~$r$.
 Then it may be transformed into a tomography algorithm~$\calA'$ that, given $\eps$, $r$, and

 of~$\rho$, outputs (with probability at least~$.99$) the classical description of a state~$\wh{\brho}$ having

 Moreover, if $\calA$ uses single-copy measurements, then $\calA'$ does as well, with $O(\log 1/\eps)$ rounds of adaptivity. \end{theorem} By plugging in \Cref{thm:ow,thm:krt}, one immediately concludes: \begin{corollary} There is a state tomography algorithm using collective measurements on $n = \wt{O}(r^{.5} d^{1.5}/\eps) \leq \wt{O}(d^2/\eps)$ copies that achieves $\chi^2$-divergence accuracy~$\eps$. \end{corollary} \begin{corollary} There is a state tomography algorithm using collective measurements on $n = \wt{O}(r d/\eps)$ copies that achieves relative entropy accuracy~$\eps$. \end{corollary} \begin{corollary} There is a state tomography algorithm using single-copy measurements and $O(\log 1/\eps)$ rounds of adaptivity on $n = \wt{O}(r^{1.5} d^{1.5}/\eps) \leq \wt{O}(d^3/\eps)$ copies that achieves $\chi^2$-divergence accuracy~$\eps$. \end{corollary} \begin{corollary} There is a state tomography algorithm using single-copy measurements and $O(\log 1/\eps)$ rounds of adaptivity on $n = \wt{O}(r^2 d/\eps) \leq \wt{O}(d^3/\eps)$ copies that achieves relative entropy accuracy~$\eps$. \end{corollary}